Healthy Recipes Blog

 Cook to Medium-Rare

-The best way to make sure the steak is tender is to cook it to medium-rare.
+The best way to make sure the steak is tender is to cook it to medium-rare, as shown in the image below.
 Overcooking will make it tough.
-See the photo below - I took it while slicing the steak.
-It's medium-rare, and it's perfect!
-However, it should be noted that the CDC recommends cooking whole cuts of beef to 145°F (medium) with a 3-minute rest period.
+However, the CDC recommends cooking whole cuts of beef to 145°F (medium) with a 3-minute rest period.

 Slicing a flat iron steak on a cutting board.